biomedbigdata/website/content/home/teaching.md

 + Basics in Bioinformatics (CRC1371)
 + Computational Systems Medicine (CRC1371)
 + Basic Introduction to R for Bioinformatics (CRC1321)
++ Basic Introduction to R for Bioinformatics (CRC1371)

 ## SS 2018